foundling/scaffold/README.md

 # Scaffolder

-Scaffolder generates a directory tree from a reasonable, consistently-indented flat file representation of a file system.
+Scaffolder generates a directory tree from a reasonable, consistently-indented flat file representation of a directory structure.

 here's an example: